prismspecs/jurassic-park/plan.md

 - Originally this was intended to have an AI generated voice, but for the first performance we will have a real human comedian speaking to the participants in real-time.
 There are some parts in the code which are still using the AI voice.
 I will leave them in but generally not use them for now.
 - Calls actors to the **stage area** by name via the main teleprompter.
 When initializing a scene, the main teleprompter first displays "Initializing scene...".
 Then, as actors are called, it displays the actor's name, their assigned character, their **headshot**, the **prop(s)** associated with the character (reading from the `props` key in `scenes.json`, which can be a string or an array, and displaying corresponding images from `/database/props/`), and a **QR code** which links directly to that character's specific teleprompter view (e.g., `http://<host>:<port>/teleprompter/<characterName>`).
 - Displays dialogue and blocking cues on **mobile character teleprompters** (accessed via the QR code on the main teleprompter or by manually navigating to the URL).
+- **[COMPLETED] Live Video on Teleprompter**: The main recorder canvas (including live video with optional pose effects) can be streamed to the main teleprompter page.
+This is initiated from the home page and includes controls to show/hide the live feed on the teleprompter.
 - Directs camera movements to align with the shot.
 - Records actor **dialogue** and **audience sound effects** in separate audio files.
 - Orchestrates the recording of a **musical soundtrack** by the audience post-performance.